 After a few years of steady price increases, property prices in many areas of Canada hit a record high in 2022.
 Since then, many parts of Canada have seen prices fall.
 However, there are still areas where prices keep climbing.

 In this article, we explore the real estate statistics across Canada.
-We will also look at the current trends in the housing market and what is predicted to happen to the price of real estate in Canada in 2024.
+We will also look at the housing market trends and what is predicted to happen to the price of real estate in Canada in 2024.

 Real Estate Statistics for Canadians